Counterfactual Fairness through Transforming Data Orthogonal to Bias: Abstract

 \section{Abstract}

-Machine learning models have shown exceptional prowess in solving complex issues across various domains.
-Nonetheless, these models can sometimes exhibit biased decision-making, leading to disparities in treatment across different groups.
-Despite the extensive research on fairness, the nuanced effects of multivariate and continuous sensitive variables on decision-making outcomes remain insufficiently studied.
-We introduce a novel data pre-processing algorithm, \emph{Orthogonal to Bias} (\texttt{OB}), designed to remove the influence of a group of continuous sensitive variables, thereby facilitating counterfactual fairness in machine learning applications.
-Our approach is grounded in the assumption of a jointly normal distribution within a structural causal model (SCM), proving that counterfactual fairness can be achieved by ensuring the data is uncorrelated with sensitive variables.
-The \texttt{OB} algorithm is model-agnostic, catering to a wide array of machine learning models and tasks, and includes a sparse variant to enhance numerical stability through regularization.
-Through empirical evaluation on simulated and real-world datasets—including the adult income and the COMPAS recidivism datasets—our methodology demonstrates its capacity to enable fairer outcomes without compromising accuracy.
+Machine learning models have demonstrated exceptional capabilities in solving complex problems across a variety of domains.
+However, these models can sometimes exhibit biased decision-making, leading to unequal treatment of different groups.
+Despite substantial research on counterfactual fairness, existing methods remain underdeveloped in addressing the impact of multivariate and continuous sensitive variables on decision-making outcomes.
+To tackle this gap, we propose a novel data pre-processing algorithm, \emph{Orthogonal to Bias} (\texttt{OB}), which is designed to eliminate the influence of a group of continuous sensitive variables, thereby promoting counterfactual fairness in machine learning applications.
+Our approach, based on the assumption of an elliptical distribution within a structural causal model (SCM), shows that counterfactual fairness can be achieved by ensuring the data is orthogonal to the observed sensitive variables.
+The \texttt{OB} algorithm is model-agnostic, making it applicable to a wide range of machine learning models and tasks.
+To enhance numerical stability, we also introduce a sparse variant that incorporates regularization.
+Empirical evaluations on both simulated and real-world datasets—spanning scenarios with both discrete and continuous sensitive variables—demonstrate that our method effectively promotes fairer outcomes without compromising predictive accuracy.